stackup-wallet/accessctl/README.md

 ### Role functions

-The following relates to the association between signer and policy.
+These functions relate to the association between signer and policy.
 The `roleId` is emitted via events and should be tracked on the application layer.
 For details, see definitions in [IAMValidator.sol](src/IAMValidator.sol).

 ```solidity
 event RoleAdded(address indexed account, uint240 indexed roleId);